 Below you will find a letter from our Vice President of Foundation and a little video from last year's fundraising event, 'Cheesies with the DeeGee's'!

-At its roots, Delta Gamma's national philanthropy, Service for Sight is "For a Sister, By a Sister."
-In 1936, Ruth Billow pleaded at our national convention to adopt "Aid for the Blind" as our national philanthropy, as she was visually impaired and knew that Delta Gammas could make a real change.
-Delta Gamma-Kappa Chapter is honored to support such a unique cause that impacts over 1.3 million people nationwide.
+Delta Gamma’s national philanthropy is Service for Sight.
+In 1936, Ruth Billow pleaded at our national convention to adopt “Aid for the Blind” as our national philanthropy, as she was visually impaired and knew that Delta Gamma could make a real change.
+As a chapter, we are honored to support this incredible foundation that impacts over 1.3 million people a year.

-Last year, Delta Gamma-Kappa Chapter served over 2,080 hours to those with visual impairments and those at risk of visual impairments in Nebraska.
-The women that grace our beautiful home truly embody Delta Gamma's "Do Good" motto, allowing Kappa chapter to serve at The Nebraska-City School for the Blind, Sumner Place Retirement Home, The Commission for the Blind, and more.
+Last year, Delta Gamma-Kappa Chapter served over 2,109 hours to those with visual impairments and those at risk for visual impairments.
+By implementing our “Do Good” motto our women volunteered at Southlake Village Rehabilitation, Sumner Place Retirement Home, The Nebraska-City School for the Blind, The Commission for the Blind, Domestic Pups and more.

 Vice President of Foundation